 Even if they are very different, Forms and APEX coexist and work together in the same database.
 This simplifies deployments, upgrades, and maintenance.

 Insum approaches Forms modernization with a combination of time-tested methodology and vast project experience.
-Over the years we’ve developed an efficient approach to analyzing the complexity of the forms install and how to integrate Web and mobile applications, on-line reporting, dashboards and just about any other Webservice you can think of.
+This is because over the years we’ve developed an efficient approach to analyzing the complexity of the forms install and how to integrate Web and mobile applications, on-line reporting, dashboards and just about any other Webservice you can think of.
 We can also migrate some components of Forms if deemed necessary.
 All of this using our expertise in APEX.

 If you’d like to learn more, I’ll be explaining all of this in person and in detail at Collaborate18 in Las Vegas, on April 25th, in my presentation called Oracle Forms and Oracle Application Express: The Odd Couple (#1376)